eljaho/p99-linux-installer/README.md

 The 'EverQuest Project 1999' folder is in /home/$USER/ so just cd into that directory and run 'wine eqgame patchme'

-https://wiki.project1999.com/EverQuest_in_Linux_Guide
+To fix the sound and play the MIDI tracks you'll have to configure that manually through qsynth.
+See this wiki for additional information. https://wiki.project1999.com/EverQuest_in_Linux_Guide